Shop MagsBC

 The awards are divided into two categories: individual creators and magazines.
 Individual creator winners will receive a $500 cash prize, but there is no prize for magazines.
 Visit Site

-• Outdoor Writers of Canada Communication Awards: This is an annual competition for outdoor writers of Canada.
-Award winners are selected from excellent contributors within the OWC membership.
+• Professional Outdoor Media Association of Canada Communication Awards: This is an annual competition for outdoor writers of Canada.
+Award winners are selected from excellent contributors within the POMAC membership.

-The OWC Awards have two main categories: National Communication Awards (NCA), and Special Awards.
-Within the NCA, there are 11 subcategories including awards for magazine features and photography.
-There is a total of $5,000 in prize money available for NCA winners.
-The submission fee is $15 per category and the entries are typically accepted throughout March.
+The POMAC Awards have two main categories: National Communication Awards (NCA), and Special Awards.
+Within the NCA, there are 9 subcategories including awards for magazine features and photography.
+The submission fee is $15 per category and the entries are accepted until March 31.
 Visit Site

-• The RBC Bronwen Wallace Award for Emerging Writers recognizes an outstanding work of fiction or poetry to an unpublished writer under the age of 35.
+• The RBC Bronwen Wallace Award for Emerging Writers recognizes an outstanding work of fiction or poetry to an unpublished Canadian writer.
 First place is awarded a $10,000 prize and two finalists are awarded $2,500 per each.
 Visit Site

 • RBC/PEN Canada New Voices Award: The Award is to celebrate new Canadian writers whose works have never been published before.
 The candidates are welcome to submit short stories, creative non-fiction, journalism and poetry.
 The eligible candidates must be above 17 but under the age of 30.
 Magazine professionals, journalists and writers whose work has been published in pamphlets or magazines may enter.
 The winner will receive a cash prize of $3,000 and mentorship from a Canadian author.
 There is no entry fee.
 Visit Site